 You can hand launch your boat from along the shoreline, but you may have to hand carry your boat a short distance from the parking area to the shore.
 Boats with motors are not permitted.

 Boats with motors are not allowed on Silver Lake which makes it a perfect kayak angling destination, providing the road is drivable.
 The last two miles of the lake access road was in extremely poor condition when I was there in July 06.
 Vehicles that ride low to the ground may have difficulty driving on this road.

 The Department of Fish and Game plants 1,000 rainbows and 2,000 brook trout fingerlings each year, which may not seem like very many fish, but this lake doesn’t get a whole lot of action due to its remote location.

 Open: Silver Lake is open mid-May to October 31st, weather permitted.
 Boats with motors are not allowed.
 The lake access road is not plowed in the wintertime.
 Boating is allowed seven days a week.

 Fees: There is no day use or fee to camp.

-Bring your own water.
+Lake Facilities: There is hiking and bicycling trails, fishing and a hand launch.
+NOTE: Bring your own water.
 Mt.
 Hough Rangers Ph: 583 283-0555 Plumas Visitors Center Ph: 530 283-6345